 Thursday’s Boston College-Wake Forest game is currently scheduled to take place mere hours before landfall.
 This total hasn’t dropped as much as some of the others, but the winds could really start kicking up as the game progresses.

-The totals for a handful of games were hammered after opening late Monday afternoon at BookMaker, with most dropping at least a few points in a short amount of time.
+The totals for a handful of games were hammered after opening late Monday afternoon, with most dropping at least a few points in a short amount of time.

 I did my best to get some of the unders before they dropped but was only mildly successful.
 I’m talking about totals dropping like gangbusters in the matter of mere seconds.